Maclean - Yamba - Iluka

 Population growth drivers in Maclean - Yamba - Iluka are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Maclean-Yamba-Iluka's population is approximately 19,336.
-This figure reflects a growth of 1,803 people since the 2021 Census, which reported a population of 17,533.
-The increase is inferred from the estimated resident population of 18,241 in June 2024 and an additional 744 validated new addresses since the Census date.
-This results in a population density ratio of 27 persons per square kilometer.
-Maclean-Yamba-Iluka's growth rate of 10.3% since the 2021 census exceeded the Rest of NSW (5.7%) and the SA4 region, indicating it as a growth leader in the area.
-Interstate migration contributed approximately 72.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Maclean - Yamba - Iluka's population is around 19,396 as of Feb 2026.
+This reflects an increase of 1,863 people (10.6%) since the 2021 Census, which reported a population of 17,533 people.
+The change is inferred from the estimated resident population of 18,241 from the ABS as of June 2024 and an additional 868 validated new addresses since the Census date.
+This population level equates to a density ratio of 27 persons per square kilometer, providing ample space per person.
+Maclean - Yamba - Iluka's 10.6% growth since the 2021 census exceeded the Rest of NSW (5.9%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 72.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, a population increase just below the median of regional areas is expected by 2041.
-The area is projected to expand by 2,131 persons by then, reflecting an increase of approximately 5.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a population increase just below the median of regional areas across the nation is expected, with the area expected to expand by 2,131 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 5.0% in total over the 17 years.

 Frequently Asked Questions - Population